Careers in our gardens

 Our gardens also showcase examples of every development in British garden design from Elizabethan to the modern styles.

-All of these gardens require our gardening teams to have specific knowledge and skills applicable to different historic gardening styles.
+All of these gardens require our gardening teams to have specific knowledge and skills applicable to different historic gardening styles, and we’re committed to developing the people and skills to look after these special places.

 Since 2015 we’ve been working in partnership with the Historic and Botanic Garden Trainee Programme (HBGTP) run by English Heritage to recruit and train the gardeners of the future.